abelmorad/Cyber-Defense-Network-Services-Documentation-Challenge/README.md

 ## 4. Analysis and Reflection
-- **Challenges Faced**: Difficulty in identifying the exact version of Apache.
+- **Challenges Faced**: Difficulty comprehending instructions and which commands to use
 - **Learnings**: Importance of thorough enumeration.
 - **Improvements**: Try alternative enumeration techniques earlier.